 Almost nobody likes doing something that isn’t fun and enjoyable.

 Most people don’t like going to see their doctor unless absolutely unavoidable, because it might end up with some bad news, or a little pain.

 Most people don’t like dealing with government agencies because it usually involves long lines, a lack of customer service, convoluted processes that could be done 10 times faster if they were streamlined, and many delays and disappointments.

-Just remember the last time you had to get a driver’s licence or a passport or a birth certificate or register for health insurance, etc. Whilst we hope you were one of those to have an amazingly fast experience, the majority usually don’t.
+Just remember the last time you had to get a driver’s licence, or a passport, or a birth certificate, or register for health insurance, etc. Whilst we hope you were one of those who had an amazingly fast experience, the majority usually don’t.

 And it’s the same with your customers.
-If they can call you and get their order taken in 10 minutes, why should they spend 30 minutes fighting with your site?
+If they can call you and get their order taken in 10 minutes, why should they spend 30 minutes fighting with your website?

-Make your site fun for your customers.
+If you want to increase online sales in your business, make your site fun for customers.
 Make it clean and professional, straight to the point and fast!

 Google considers website speed a ranking factor because they know your customers want fast, fast, fast!
 Everyone’s in a hurry to do everything and so if you slow them down, they’ll look for someone else who won’t.

 To have your customers use your site, enjoy it and recommend others to also shop your site, you need to optimize it.
 We gave a few points on that when talking about improving your conversion rates Guess what?
 They apply here too.